-Last May, I shared a list of the Top-Performing Mutual Funds in the Philippines this 2017.
+Last February 2020, I shared a list of the Top-Performing Mutual Funds in the Philippines.
 However, please be fully aware that investing in top-performing funds does not usually guarantee success.
-With the current situation, a top-performing fund in 2017, maybe the worst fund in 2018 and may be on top again the following year.
-Take for example what happened to Security Bank’s UITF.
-They performed so well in 2012-2014 and suddenly had a bad performance in 2015.
+With the current situation, a top-performing fund this year, maybe the worst fund in next year and may be on top again the following year.

 Final Notes from SavingsPinay